 HDL cholesterol is considered “good” because it helps ferry LDL cholesterol toward the liver where it is broken down.

 Previous research into the relationship between cholesterol levels and cognitive (thinking) function in older adults has been inconclusive.
-The relationship appears to be a complex one.
+The relationship appears to be a

 A study, published this week in the journal Circulation, used a slightly different approach to investigate the interaction.
 Rather than the overall levels of LDL cholesterol, the team looked at the effects of cholesterol fluctuation on cognitive performance.

 Cholesterol levels are not static in an individual; they can rise and fall, dependent on factors such as exercise, diet, drugs, and impaired homeostasis due to age or disease.
 Each individual’s cholesterol levels ebb and flow to different degrees; some people’s levels are relatively static, others are more erratic.

 A team of investigators from Leiden University Medical Center in Leiden, Netherlands, set out to see if LDL cholesterol fluctuations had a measurable impact on the brain.